-The Company has a stock incentive plan that provides for grants of incentive stock options, non-statutory stock options and restricted share awards in an aggregate number not to exceed 15% of the outstanding shares of the Company's common stock (4,667,424 at December 31, 2007).
-At December 31, 2007, there were 2,499,908 shares reserved for future issuance under the plan.
-The plan is administered by the Compensation Committee of the Board of Directors.
-The option price for each stock option that may be granted under the plan may not be less than the fair market value of the Company's common stock on the date of grant.
+The option price for each stock option granted under either Plan may not be less than the fair market value of the Company's common stock on the date of grant.
 Outstanding stock options are generally exercisable in one-third increments upon the attainment of 10%, 33% and 60% appreciation in the market value of the Company's Class A Common Stock.
 In addition, options generally vest in one-third increments after three, four and five years, respectively, from the grant date (but, in any event, not until the attainment of the market value thresholds).
 The options expire on the earlier of ten years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the consent of the Company), retirement or death.
 The Company generally settles employee stock option exercises with treasury shares.
-With respect to restricted share grants, generally one-half of the shares vest on the third anniversary of the grant.
+With respect to outstanding restricted share grants, generally one-half of the shares vest on the third anniversary of the grant.
 The remaining one-half of the shares vest in one-third increments upon attainment of 10%, 25% and 40% appreciation in the market value of the Company's Class A Common Stock.
+Unvested restricted shares generally expire on the earlier of five years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the company's Class A Common Stock.
+Unvested restricted shares generally expire on the earlier of five years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the company's Class A Common Stock.
 Unvested restricted shares generally expire on the earlier of five years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the consent of the Company), retirement or death.
 The Company issues restricted shares from treasury shares.

-For the three-month periods ended December 31, 2007 and 2006, total stock-based compensation cost totaled \$1,115 and \$872, respectively.
-The associated future income tax benefit recognized was \$435 and \$340 for the three-month periods ended December 31, 2007 and 2006, respectively.
+For the three-month periods ended March 31, 2008 and 2007, total stock-based compensation cost totaled \$1,432 and \$848, respectively.
+For the six-month periods ended March 31, 2008 and 2007, total stock-based compensation cost totaled \$2,547 and \$1,720, respectively.
+The associated future income tax benefit recognized was \$558 and \$331 for the three-month periods ended March 31, 2008 and 2007, respectively, and was \$993 and \$671 for the six-month periods ended March 31, 2008 and 2007, respectively.

-For the three-month periods ended December 31, 2007 and 2006, the amount of cash received from the exercise of stock options was \$713 and \$2,121, respectively.
-In connection with these exercises, the tax benefits realized by the Company for the three-month periods ended December 31, 2007 and 2006 were \$170 and \$897, respectively.
+For the three-month periods ended March 31, 2008 and 2007, the amount of cash received from the exercise of stock options was \$4,685 and \$3,659, respectively.
+For the six-month periods ended March 31, 2008 and 2007, the amount of cash received from the exercise of stock options was \$5,398 and \$5,780, respectively.
+In connection with these exercises, the tax benefits realized by the Company for the three-month periods ended March 31, 2008 and 2007 were \$1,499 and \$1,335, respectively, and the tax benefits realized by the Company for the six-month periods ended March 31, 2008 and 2007 were \$1,669 and \$2,332, respectively.